hpc-carpentry/HPC-R/episodes/02-submit-job.Rmd

 ::::::::::::::::::::::::::::::::::::: keypoints

 - Parallel R code distributes work
-- There is shared memory and distributed memory parallelizm
+- There is shared memory and distributed memory parallelism
 - You can test parallel code on your own local machine
 - There are several different job schedulers, but they share many similarities so you can learn a new one when needed